-Submissions are now open and will close on May 31.
-The editorial team will then make a shortlist of the top two or three candidates in each category to interview.
+Submissions are now open and will close on June 12.
+The editorial team will then make a shortlist of the top candidates in each category to interview.

-A second round of interviews, encompassing client references, will follow before the winners are announced in September.
+A second round of interviews, encompassing client references where possible, will follow before the winners are announced in September.

 Guidelines & Criteria - Asia Risk Technology Awards 2020

 The ARTAs will be decided by a panel of judges, selected by the editors of Asia Risk.
 The panel includes technology users, risk management practitioners and members of the editorial team.